jhoek/UncommonSense.CBreeze/README.md

 Any cleverness like auto-captioning, auto-objectproperties or even auto-assigning (U)IDs (see also below) would unnecessarily complexify UncommonSense.CBreeze.Core, and could always be implemented later as extension methods.
 ### Auto-assigned (U)IDs
 (U)IDs are mandatory for items, and should be tested when adding an item to a collection.
 Auto-assigning (U)IDs complexifies the container code too much.
 We could aways introduce a (set of) extension method(s) later that will add container items with auto-assigned (U)IDs.
+### Type property for derived types
+If type AB and AC derive from type A, type A should have an abstract read-only property of an enum type that has B and C as its values.
+AB and AC should implement the abstract property and return the correct enum value.